 1939 - German troops invade Poland on 1 September.
 Britain and France declare war on Germany two days later.
 The Second World War has begun.

-1940 - Denmark and Norway fall in April.
+1940 - Denmark and Norway fall to the Germans in April 1940.
 The Netherlands, Belgium, Luxembourg and France are invaded the following month.

-On 11 May, De Gaulle is put in charge of the 4th Armoured Division.
+De Gaulle is put in charge of the 4th Armoured Division on 11 May.
 He is the only French commanding officer to successfully counterattack the advancing Germans.

-At the start of June, de Gaulle is promoted to brigadier general (the rank he will retain for the rest of his life) and appointed as undersecretary of state for defence and war in the French Government.
+De Gaulle is promoted to brigadier general at the start of June (the rank he retains for the rest of his life) and appointed as undersecretary of state for defence and war in the French Government.

 Tasked with coordinating the war effort with the British, he travels to England to seek support from Winston Churchill but on 16 June a new government headed by Marshal Henri Philippe Pétain takes power in France.
 Pétain, de Gaulle's one-time friend and mentor, is intent on negotiating a truce with the Germans.

 De Gaulle strongly opposes the move.
 He believes the government should hold out against the Germans and move to Breton or North Africa if necessary.
-On 17 he leaves France and returns to England, from where he will be free to challenge Pétain's government.
+On 17 June he leaves France and returns to England, from where he is free to challenge Pétain's government.

 "I was starting from scratch," de Gaulle later explains.
 "In France, no following and no reputation.
 Abroad, neither credit nor standing.
 But this very destitution showed me my line of conduct.
 It was by adopting without compromise the cause of the national recovery that I could acquire authority.
 At this moment, the worst in her history, it was for me to assume the burden of France."